How to Choose an Outdoor Foam

 If the sun gets to the foam through your cushion fabric, then the foam will start to break down.
 So, although a vinyl mesh cushion cover is great for water drainage, it pays the price for foam longevity.
-Dry Fast has a maximum density by design, so it can never achieve "high density" classification.
-This is the reason we label it an "occasional use" foam throughout our website and we don't recommend it for high-traffic, everyday applications.
+Dry Fast has a maximum density by design, and the firmness levels that we offer vary in density.
+So, Dry Fast can never achieve the "high density" classification given to foams with densities of at least 2.8 pounds per cubic foot.
+This is the reason we label it an "occasional use" foam and we don't recommend it for high-traffic, everyday applications.

 But if you need quick-drying foam, Dry Fast is the only way to go.
 Its uses don't end at outdoor cushions.
-Dry Fast is also used for mattresses and sleeping pads in boat cabins, RVs, tents and camping.
+Dry Fast is also used for mattresses and sleeping pads in boat cabins, RVs and tents.
 The foam's highly breathable nature and superior airflow make it a favorite in the marine, RV and camping markets.
 If the foam gets dirty, it's easy to hose off and dries in no time.
-Dry Fast foam has several very useful applications, just take into consideration where you put the foam and how much sunlight it could be exposed to.
+Dry Fast foam has several very useful applications; just take into consideration where you put the foam and how much sunlight it could be exposed to.

 Customer Anne-Marie A. used Dry Fast and Sunbrella® upholstery fabric for quick-drying patio cushions she could leave outside all summer.

-Closed Cell foam is probably the long term standard for outdoor boat seating.
+Flotation foam, also known as closed cell foam, is probably the long-term standard for outdoor boat seating.
 This foam is designed for flotation purposes and is especially useful for sailboat cockpit cushions and bosun's chairs.
 When used for cockpit cushions, it is typically covered with an outdoor canvas fabric, such as Sunbrella® Marine Grade.
-We do not recommend pairing Closed Cell foam with vinyl mesh cushion material as the foam will start to break down with sun exposure.
+We do not recommend pairing Flotation foam with vinyl mesh cushion material, as the foam will start to break down with sun exposure.

 The big downfall of this foam is that it's the most uncomfortable to sit on.
-It's three times as firm as polyurethane foam and is stiff and unforgiving.
+This PVN foam is three times as firm as polyurethane foam and is stiff and unforgiving.
 However, this can be a huge benefit for cockpit cushions.
 When climbing in and out of a boat, you want a stiff cushion to step on so that you do not roll an ankle or lose your footing.
 The fact that your cushions can also double as flotation devices is another asset.
-It dries, shrinks and cracks in the sun, but you won't see that since the foam is always covered with a solid canvas fabric.
-Closed Cell foam has its purpose, though a limited one.
+Closed cell foam dries, shrinks and cracks in the sun, but you won't see that since the foam is always covered with a solid canvas fabric.
+Closed cell has its uses, although limited.
 It is not an all-around foam choice.

-Until recently, you could not get an antimicrobial version of High Density Polyurethane Foam.
-We now offer an antimicrobial version, but only in "firm" firmness.
-High Density polyurethane is the only true "frequent use" foam on the market.
+CushionRite Premium is a high density polyurethane seating foam with a density rating of 2.8 pounds per cubic foot.
+Until recently, you could not get an antimicrobial high density foam.
+We now offer an antimicrobial version, but only in the "firm" firmness level.
+Premium polyurethane is the only true "frequent use" foam on the market.
 It is intended for heavy-use, everyday seating applications and can last up to 12 years with proper care and maintenance.

 This is great for inside a boat for salon cushions and mattresses.
-If using this foam outside, be very careful because if it gets wet it will swell up like a sponge.
-There are ways to avoid this, such as covering High Density foam with a waterproof vinyl.
+If using this foam outside, be very careful because it will swell up like a sponge if it gets wet.
+There are ways to avoid this, such as covering Premium foam with a waterproof vinyl.
 You can also wrap the foam in a layer of Cushion Wrap Silk Film (#103933) to add a level of water protection.
 You either need to pair the silk film with a breathable canvas fabric or add vent grommets to a vinyl cushion to allow air to escape when sitting on the cushion.

-Vinyl is a popular choice for powerboat and pontoon seating, especially when using it for applications where the vinyl is stapled to a backer board.
+Vinyl is a popular choice for powerboat and pontoon seating, especially for applications where the vinyl is stapled to a backer board.
 With a backer board, there are no sewn seams where water can seep in.
-Again, the biggest risk with polyurethane foam is the foam getting wet and not drying out.
+Again, the biggest risk with Premium foam is the foam getting wet and not drying out.
 Then you get mold and mildew, unless you choose the antimicrobial version.

-Since there's a risk of water seeping in and damaging the foam, most powerboaters and pontoon owners are vigilant about covering their cushions with additional protective covers.
+Since there's a risk of water seeping in and damaging the foam, most powerboat and pontoon owners are vigilant about covering their cushions with additional protective covers.
 Sailors don't typically cover their cockpit and exterior cushions.
 They just leave the cushions out in the elements.
-As a result, we don't recommend polyurethane foam — either High Density or Medium Density — for exterior sailboat cushions.
+As a result, we don't recommend polyurethane foam — either Premium or Standard (discussed next) — for exterior sailboat cushions.

-Medium Density Polyurethane Antimicrobial Foam is the standard foam choice for the marine industry and for boat interiors.
-It was the first foam to have antimicrobial properties added.
-All of the Medium Density foam we sell at Sailrite is antimicrobial.
-We still consider this an "occasional use" foam since it is not as dense as High Density.
-It is less expensive but doesn't last as long as High Density polyurethane.
-Medium Density is what most boat manufacturers use inside boats today.
+CushionRite Standard is a medium density polyurethane seating foam with a density rating of 1.8 pounds per cubic foot.
+Medium density foam is the standard foam choice for the marine industry and for boat interiors.
+It was the first foam to have antimicrobial properties added to prevent mold and mildew growth.
+All of the Standard foam we sell at Sailrite is antimicrobial.
+We still consider this an "occasional use" foam since it is not as dense as Premium.
+It is less expensive but doesn't last as long as Premium.

-This foam has the same disadvantages as High Density, given that they are both polyurethane foams.
-Medium Density polyurethane will soak up water and is not naturally water draining like Dry Fast.
-If using Medium Density polyurethane outside, you can wrap it in a layer of Cushion Wrap Silk Film to protect the foam from getting wet and use a water-resistant outdoor upholstery fabric.
+This foam has the same disadvantages as Premium, given that they are both polyurethane foams.
+Standard foam will soak up water and is not naturally water draining like Dry Fast.
+If using Standard foam outside, you can wrap it in a layer of Cushion Wrap Silk Film and use a water-resistant outdoor upholstery fabric to protect the foam from getting wet.

 Ways to Make Your Foam Last Longer

-Regardless of which foam you choose for your application it won't last forever, and that shouldn't be something you expect from foam.
+Foam won't last forever regardless of which type you choose for your application, and that shouldn't be something you expect from foam.
 None of the foams mentioned above are "perfect" for outdoor cushions because, as you've learned, there is no such thing as a perfect foam.
 You have to make a decision based on the information presented and which foam qualities best fit your use.
-Just know that you might have to replace your foam sooner than you expected depending on where you put it, how often it's used, and the type of fabric covering you choose.
+Just know that you might have to replace your foam sooner than you expected depending on where you put it, how often it's used and the type of fabric covering you choose.